yvzfth/yvzfth/README.md

 - 👀 I’m interested in blockchain, cryptocurrency, full stack web development.
 - 🌱 I’m currently learning react, redux, nextjs, firebase, tailwind css, and more.
 - 💞️ I’m looking to collaborate on website projects.
-- 📫 How to reach me: emial -> yvzfth@yandex.com
+- 📫 How to reach me: email -> yvzfth@yandex.com

 <!---
 yvzfth/yvzfth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.